morvencao/notes/Istio/setup-istio-multicluster-with-submariner.md

 ## Summary

-With submainer, it becomes easy to set up istio service mesh across multiple clusters, we don't need to care about how the traffic between the clusters is actually connected under the hood.
-After the control planes are set up, all services across clusters can be treated as in a single cluster, the east-west gateways are not needed any more, which makes developers and mesh operators focus on their services and mesh, instead of interconnection between clusters.
+Submariner, simplifies the  setup of istio service mesh across multiple clusters by bringing everything under a simple single model..